 Sites like Kelley Blue Book, a trusted resource for purchasing vehicles, define cars of “good” value to have minor scratches, dings, dents, or blemishes; cars of “fair” value to have dents, dings, and scratches that need repair, or paint that needs refinishing; and cars of “poor” value typically aren’t even listed, but include any damage worse than dents, dings, and scratches.

 If you report the hail damage and receive money to cover the repairs, it is generally within your best interest to get the repairs done (and not simply keep the check).
 The experts at Merton Auto Body, a repair shop in Wisconsin, state that severe, unrepaired hail damage can decrease the value of your car by up to one third.

 Minor flaws will affect your car’s resale value when you get it appraised, but they shouldn’t be enough to total your car, so the damages won’t appear on your vehicle’s title.
 However, keep in mind that if you report the damages to your insurance company, the repair will likely show up on vehicle reporting systems like CARFAX or AutoCheck, which can also affect the resale value of your car.

-Should I Claim Hail Damage on My Car?
+Should You Claim Hail Damage on Your Car?